slimayo/TechCrush-/README.md

     Based on the GlobalCorp Nigeria HR Attrition dataset, there is no calendar year variable, so attrition trends cannot be analyzed by actual years.

+So the major findings in this datasets are:

+1. Overall Attrition Is Moderately High.

+2. Attrition Is Concentrated Early in Employee Tenure.

+3. Salary Is One of the Strongest Attrition Drivers

+4. Promotion Stagnation Predicts Attrition

+5. Job Satisfaction & Work Environment Matter More Than Demographics

+6. Overtime and Business Travel Increase Exit Risk

+7. Sales Roles Drive Most of the Attrition

+8. Commute Distance and Work Environment Interact

+9. High Performers Are Not Immune

+### Recomendations

+Based on the analysis and considering the regulations adopted by the organization, we recommend the following actions:

+1. Strengthen first year retention (highest priority), improve onboarding and role clarity

+2. Review compensation for low-income roles.
+Low salary is one of the strongest predictors of attrition, so introduce salary band corrections for junior roles and add retention bonuses for high-risk positions.
+   It will cause immediate reduction in exits among early-career staff

+3. Reduce overtime and travel burden.
+Overtime and frequent travel double attrition risk, introduce recovery days or flexible schedules.
+This will definetely reduce burnout-driven attrition

+4. Accelerate promotion cycles, attrition spikes after 3+ years without promotion.
+Set promotion review cycles every 18–24 months, flag employees with 3+ years since last promotion as retention risks.
+Reward high performers faster, by doing this you will retains mid-tenure and high-potential employees.

+5. Improve job and environment satisfaction, address team-level environment issues, train managers on engagement and feedback it will lead to sustained improvement in retention across teams.

+6. Focus retention efforts on high-risk roles because attrition is concentrated in a few roles.
+This will help the organization  to have maximum return on investment on retention spend.

+7. Introduce commute-sensitive work policies.
+Long distance from home increases attrition, especially with poor environment satisfaction so offer hybrid/remote options, provide transport support where feasible.
+   This will help to lower attrition in high-commute teams.

+8. Protect high performers explicitly by offering performance linked incentives and creating fast-track career paths as well as conducting quarterly check-ins.
+This will prevents continuous loss of top talent.

+9. Have attrition early warning dashboard, most of the exits are predictable.
+This will cause proactive retention instead of reactive hiring.

+10. Use predictive analytics by prioritizing HR interventions, it will help in cost savings.

+Attrition in this organization is preventable and predictable.
+Targeted, data-driven interventions will reduce turnover far more effectively than blanket HR policies.